Karl Brandt: Trial and execution

 "Regardless of what inner convictions Dr Brandt may have held, he was directly responsible for much of the suffering and death caused to the unfortunate concentration camp victims chosen to be used as subjects in brutal medical experiments.
 In justice to these persons who underwent torture and death, I am unable to grant clemency in this case."

 Brandt had previously boasted that he was "the one German the Americans will never hang."
 After being sentenced, he offered his body to be used for medical experiments.
 To his surprise, the request was rejected.
 Brandt and six other defendants were executed at Landsberg Prison on 2 June 1948.
 At the gallows, Brandt denounced his execution as hypocrisy."How can the nation which holds the lead in human experimentation in any conceivable form, how can that nation dare to accuse and punish other nations which only copied their experimental procedures?
 And even euthanasia!
 Only look at Germany, and the way her misery has been manipulated and artificially prolonged.
 It is, of course, not surprising that the nation which in the face of the history of humanity will forever have to bear the guilt for Hiroshima and Nagasaki, that this nation attempts to hide itself behind moral superlatives.
 She does not bend the law: Justice has never been here!
 Neither in the whole nor in the particular.
 What dictates is power.
 And this power wants victims.
 We are such victims.
 I am such a victim."

 "It is no shame to stand upon this scaffold.
 This is nothing but political revenge.
 I have served my Fatherland as others before me."

-As Brandt continued to talk, the executioner told him that he'd run out of time and needed to end his speech.
+As Brandt continued to talk, the executioner told him that he had run out of time and needed to end his speech.
 However, he refused to stop.
 After the executioners ran out of patience, the hood was placed over Brandt's head as he continued to talk and he was hanged.